 Assessment: Weekly class dictation tests

-Learning aim: Use of the target language to give a short report/ answer the teacher’s short questions
+Learning aim: Use the target language to give a short report/ answer the teacher’s short questions

-Assessment: the first in-class oral assignment (individual interview)
+Assessment: the first and second in-class oral assignment (individual interview)

-Learning aim: Use of the correct grammar to organize sentences and improve reading capability in Mandarin
+Learning aim: Use correct grammar points to organize sentences and improve reading capability in Mandarin

 Assessment: final writing/reading exam